 If you have a senior loved one, such as your parent or grandparent, who would like you to take care of them as they grow older, you can do this through the CDPAP program.
 As a paid caregiver, you can make sure that your loved one is getting the best care possible from someone they love and trust.
 If you are interested in taking part in this innovative program as a paid caregiver, there are certain steps you need to take.
 Here is an overview of the steps on how to become a paid caregiver and answers to common questions:

 What are the steps involved?

 There are two main parts to the CDPAP Program: the consumer and the personal assistant.
-The consumer is the patient who requires the care and they are the one who initiates the program—they also function as their caregiver’s employer.
+The consumer is the patient who requires the care, and they are the one who initiates the program—they also function as their caregiver’s employer.
 This will be your loved one, which you’ll be taking care of on a regular basis.
-These are the steps to be aware of, from their side:
+These are the steps to be aware of from their side:

 Steps for the Consumer

-- They must be eligible for Medicaid: The consumer must already be enrolled, or be willing to enroll in Medicaid Managed Care or Managed Medicaid Long Term Care in order to qualify for the CDPAP program.
+- They must be eligible for Medicaid: The consumer must already be enrolled or be willing to enroll in Medicaid Managed Care or Managed Medicaid Long Term Care in order to qualify for the CDPAP program.

 - They then need to call their insurance plan to advise them of their interest in the CDPAP program.

-- Next they need to recruit, interview, and screen their prospective personal assistant(s).
+- Next, they need to recruit, interview and screen their prospective personal assistant(s).
 This could be you or other family members they trust.

 - The consumer asks their personal assistant to sign up with the selected fiscal intermediary.